 CONCLUSION

-In this research, we apply ANI index to evaluate pain during a surgical operation.
+In this research, the ANI index is applied to evaluate pain during a surgical operation.
 The study presented in this research shows that a more painful situation in the surgical operation is associated with a reduced ANI index, which is evidence that ANI calculation is an instrument capable of computing a difference in the level of pain during surgery.

 Despite the possibility that the opening trial on 15 subjects undergoing surgery gives good initial results, investigations to a bigger number of subjects are still going on to correctly evaluate the system's regulation performances.